 We would like to extend a huge thank you to our long-time friends at Barra, Fetzer, and Parducci wineries who have offered their certified organic facilities for temporary offsite winemaking.
 This is an invaluable help.
 We are looking forward to being able to bottle more wine soon with the help of a mobile bottling line arriving in the first part of November.
 You’ll be happy to know that we’ll be able to fill the Frey wine pipeline before the holidays.

-The Redwood Complex Fire continues to burn, but at the time of this writing it is 50% contained.
-We have deep gratitude for the teams of first responders who are working tirelessly to suppress the fire and keep all of us safe.
-Our hearts go out to our many, many friends and neighbors who lost their homes in this crisis, and we have continued concern for those whose homes and land are still at risk.
-In the last week we have seen a tremendous outpouring of support from our local community and beyond for everyone affected by the fire.
+The Redwood Complex Fire is 97% contained, especially with the help of a soothing rain last Thursday.
+We have deep gratitude for the teams of first responders who worked tirelessly to suppress the fire and keep all of us safe.
+Our hearts go out to our many, many friends and neighbors who lost their homes in this crisis.
+In the last 2 weeks we have seen a tremendous outpouring of support from our local community and beyond for everyone affected by the fire.
 To help, please donate to the Disaster Fund for Mendocino County.

 While the winery has been described in the media over the past week as “demolished”, we feel that this term doesn’t apply to our resilient spirit to rebuild.
 We are so grateful to live in a rugged back-to-the-land community that supports each other and has a collective power for renewal.